-Many sage grouse populations are migratory and birds may move 100 kilometers or more between seasonal ranges.
-Sage grouse have a relatively low reproductive rate compared to other game bird species so populations do not recover very fast following optimal conditions (Schroeder 1999).
+Many sage-grouse populations are migratory and individuals may move 100 kilometers or more between seasonal ranges.
+Sage-grouse have a relatively low reproductive rate compared to other game bird species so populations do not recover quickly following return of optimal conditions (Schroeder 1999).

 Roads fragment plant populations and facilitate the spread of invasive animals, insects and plants.
-Many of the weedy plants that dominate and disperse along roadsides are exotics.
+Many of the weedy plants that dominate and disperse along roadsides are non-native.
 In some cases, these species, such as cheatgrass, spread from roadsides into adjacent native communities (Noss 1996).
 Exotic species disrupt natural ecosystem processes and the species that depend on them.
 Exotic plants have been shown to replace native under story vegetation, inhibit seed regeneration, and change soil nutrient cycling.
 Some weeds can cause higher erosion rates or change fire regimes.